michaellaunay/KuneAgi/README.rst

     git clone -b VERSION git@github.com:ecreall/nova-ideo.git
     cd nova-ideo

-(replace VERSION with the latest release, 1.1 for example)
+(replace VERSION with the latest release, 1.2 for example)

 docker-compose runs a nginx container on port 80 and 443.
 You need to edit the **nginx-app-prod.conf** file to replace mynovaideo.example.com by your domain and add certificates (**server.key** and **server.crt**) to the **tls** directory.

+Be sure that in **docker-compose.yml** it uses the correct version ecreall/novaideo:release-VERSION.
+Edit it if it's not the case.

 You need to configure some environment variables, copy the file **docker-compose.override.yml.templ** to **docker-compose.override.yml** and edit it.